Completed every tip out there to get more followers on social media? Here’s one that you might have overlooked – the email signature.

 Don’t overload your signature with 10 different social media outlets that you use, focus on the top 3 that will interest the people who you email.

-The key to increasing your following via your email signature is to not overdo it.
+The key to increasing your following via your email signature is not to overdo it.